mikosama326/ontag/README.md

 This will just simply look through the metadata of each track in the library and add the 'title', 'artist', and 'album' fields into tags.
 Might make things easier to search later.

-**More cool ideas on how to use 音Tag:**
+## More cool ideas on how to use 音Tag:**
+Do this:
 ~~~~
-ontag subtag human reol hanatan kradness
+ontag subtag human reol hanatan kradness [more human vocalists]
 ~~~~
 Want to find all human covers of a certain song?
 ~~~~